NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Reloading Parameters

-Once the fields/simulation have been initialized, you can change the values of various parameters by using the following functions:
+Once the fields/simulation have been initialized, you can change the values of various parameters by using the following functions (which are attributes of the `Simulation` class):

 **`reset_meep`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;